MohamedKhattat/transfert-de-donn-es-avec-ftp/README.md

 # SimpleFTP-Client
-C# WPF FTP Client Implementation - Portfolio Project
+C# WPF FTP Client Implementation

 The requirements for this project were simple.
 Build a WPF application that utilizes FTP to:
 + Upload a file